Kiran7007/Interview-Preparation/README.md

     3. using bundle instead of apk in developer console
     4. converting the images to vector drawables.

-*  **What is the advantage of using Retrofit over AsyncTask?** <br/>
+*  **What is the advantage of using Retrofit over AsyncTask?** [Stackoverflow](https://stackoverflow.com/a/16903205/3424919) <br/>
     Retrofit reduces boiler plate code by internally using GSON library which helps parsing the json file automatically. trofit is a type safe library.
 This means - it checks if wrong data type is assigned to variables at compilation time itself.
-More use-cases at: https://stackoverflow.com/a/16903205/3424919

 *  **Advantage of Retrofit over Volley?** <br/>
     Retrofit is type-safe.
 Type safety means that the compiler will validate request and response objects' variable types while compiling, and throw an error if you try to assign the wrong type to a variable.